 (ii) Registered Entities’ experience and practices relating to compliance.

-The NRWG Chair or Vice-Chair is responsible for determining when NRWG meetings should be held in closed session.
+The NSRF Chair or Vice-Chair is responsible for determining when NSRF meetings should be held in closed session.

-When NRWG meetings are held in a closed session, only NRWG members meeting the following requirements may participate:
+When NSRF meetings are held in a closed session, only NSRF members meeting the following requirements may participate:

-(i) the member signed the appropriate ERCOT Non-Disclosure Agreement (NDA) or an acknowledgement thereof,
+(i) the member signed the appropriate Non-Disclosure Agreement (NDA);

-(ii) the ERCOT Legal Department approved the signed NDA, and
+(ii) the Texas RE Legal Department reviewed the signed NDA; and

 (iii) the member:

-(1) is directly employed by a Transmission and/or Distribution Service Provider (TDSP), Qualified Scheduling Entity (QSE), Resource Entity (RE) operating in the ERCOT Region, or ERCOT, or
+(1) is directly employed by a NERC Registered Entity operating in the ERCOT Region, or

 (2) is directly employed by an Affiliate of an above-referenced entity, or

-(3) is a consultant or contract labor authorized to represent a specific TDSP, QSE or RE in the ERCOT Region by that entity and who does not represent the business interests of the company with which s/he is directly employed.
+(3) is a consultant or contract labor authorized to represent a specific NERC Registered Entity in the ERCOT Region by that entity and who does not represent the business interests of the company with which s/he is directly employed.

-The ERCOT Legal Department will maintain a list of members who have signed the appropriate ERCOT NDA or acknowledgement and coordinate with the NRWG Chair and Vice-Chair regarding attendance of closed session meetings.
-The ERCOT Legal Department requires reaffirmations of NDAs every two years.
+The Texas RE Legal Department will maintain a list of members who have signed the appropriate NDA and will provide to the NSRF Chair and Vice Chair for the determination of attendance at closed session meetings.

-The NSRF Chair or a designee will provide an NSRF report at each MRC meeting.
-This report will include an overview of items discussed by NSRF, including NERC standards open for ballot or comment and any voting recommendations or comments issued by NSRF.

-NSRF may designate an NSRF member or observer as the “point of contact” for any standard or other item that it takes up for consideration and possible action by NSRF.
-The point of contact will collect and organize comments, propose action on the item (if desired) and lead NSRF discussion of the item.

-The RSM shall facilitate the work of the NSRF, including:

-tracking NERC Standards and other items under the Forum’s review;

-facilitating Texas RE subject-matter expert (SME) participation in meetings as necessary;

-preparing and publishing meeting announcements and agendas; and

-scheduling and facilitating in-person meetings and conference calls/web-meetings.

 Email Lists

-Texas RE External Relations staff will maintain an NSRF email listserv, which will disseminate announcements and meetings notices.

-Amendment
+Texas RE maintains a Standards email listserv, which disseminates NSRF announcements and meetings notices.
+Any stakeholder may join the Texas RE Standards listserv.
+NSRF members who have an approved NDA and meet the requirements for participation in closed session may request to be added to the NSRF-Restricted email list maintained by ________.
+This list may share compliance-related information that members consider to be confidential.

+Amendments

 Amendments to this Charter must be approved by the MRC.